5afe/safe-react/docs/networks.md

 #### SafeEnviroments

-If the network has different enviroments, you can add them here, otherwise you should add only the production settings
+If the network has different enviroments, you can add them here, otherwise you should only add production settings

 ```typescript
 type SafeEnvironments = {